m-lab/website/_posts/blog/2018-11-09-pt-bug-remediation.md

 The developers of Paris Traceroute reached out to us after our initial disclosure and created a version with that one bug fixed which can be found in the [master 2 branch in the official repository](https://github.com/libparistraceroute/libparistraceroute/tree/master2){:target="_blank"}.
 We are in the process of upgrading all our systems to this new version of Paris Traceroute.

 Through disclosures and analyses like these, M-Lab re-confirms its commitment to open data and open science.
-Our raw data, warts, bugs, and all, is and will be always [available](https://console.google.com/storage/browser/archive-measurement-lab/){:target="_blank"}, while our processed data (https://bigquery.cloud.google.com/dataset/measurement-lab:release) continues to reflect our best understanding of the state of the Internet represented by that raw data.
+Our raw data, warts, bugs, and all, is and will be always [available](https://console.google.com/storage/browser/archive-measurement-lab/){:target="_blank"}, while our [processed data](https://bigquery.cloud.google.com/dataset/measurement-lab:release){:target="_blank"} continues to reflect our best understanding of the state of the Internet represented by that raw data.

 ## Read More: The bug and its fixes